Steamopollys/Steamodded/README.md

 It's a little bit more complicated to use than the 2 previous options, but it can spare you from a lot of troubles.
 Every informations on how to use Steamodded with it can be found directly on the project link.

-For this one, go to the [release page](https://github.com/Steamopollys/steamodded/releases) and download the latest release (Your aiming for the "Source Code (zip)" download).
+For this one, go to the [release page](https://github.com/Steamopollys/steamodded/releases) and download the latest release (Your aiming for the "Source Code (zip)" download and the "lovely.toml" file).
 Then, follow the instructions provided by the Lovely Github.

 ### Linux